mrh-student/Browser-Home-Page-Project/README.md

 - Change Background button: Change the background image to another random pick
     - currently using `_.sample` so picks can repeat, no other fine-tuning

 - To Do List: Add to do items, cross them off and/or delete them.
-More work required here.
-The To Do List widget will currently not save to do items once the page is reloaded - the best kind of to do list is the self-erasing kind.
+More work required here: If an item is crossed off (not deleted) it will be loaded again as uncrossed when reloading page.
+Download / share list feature planned.

 - Search: bottom search bar searches Google for keyword in new tab